mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 	else return false;
 }
 ```
-We use char arrray pointer without memory allocation and there is no memory leak.
+We use char arrray pointers without memory allocation and there is no memory leak.
 Because the message is stored at its origin char array, there is no need to allocate another space for the pointer.
 In some sence, origin char array seems like a container.
-The message has already had a container for itself, and then it does not require new place for storage.
+The message already had a container for itself, and then it does not require new place for storage.
 ##no origin char array
 What if there is no origin container?
 It means there is no origin char array.
 Then, you need to allocate some memory space to store the message and free it when you finish.
 Look at the 10th example to compare:
 ```